tap349/tap349.github.io/_posts/2017-05-30-react-native-notes.md

-it has turned out current mode greatly affects how application behaves - error in production sometimes can be reproduced after switching to release mode only (and conversely - it might be ignored in debug mode).
+it has turned out current mode greatly affects how application behaves - error in production sometimes can be reproduced after switching to release mode only (and conversely - it might be ignored in debug mode) => switch to release mode to fully emulate production environment.

 ### iOS